the-data-sherpa/home_medication_tracker/README.md

 This project is for personal/home use.

+## 📋 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes, features, and version history.

 ## 🤝 Contributing

 This is a personal project, but suggestions and improvements are welcome!